Email marketing is still an essential element of any business.

 You can use it to send questions to a particular email subscriber segment and draw your conclusions or develop your next marketing strategy for your next campaign.

-Once you know the answer, you could create a new segment and then only propose furnished or unfurnished houses.
+Once you know the answer, you could create a new segment and only propose furnished or unfurnished houses.

 You can also use the same survey feature to collect new email addresses on your website.